 In 2006, Sgt.
-Braxton McCoy (Ret.) was severely injured by a suicide bomber in Ramadi, Iraq, and later told he may never walk again.
+Braxton McCoy (Ret.) was severely wounded by a suicide bomber in Ramadi, Iraq, and later told he may never walk again.
 After nearly a decade of physical therapy and rehabilitation, Sgt.
 McCoy has not only regained the majority of his strength, but has also found creative ways to circumvent his permanent injuries.

 While in long term recovery in his home state of Utah, Sgt.
 McCoy twice served as National Advocate for the Army Wounded Warrior Program, and twice as Veterans’ Advocate for the Coalition of Iraq and Afghanistan Veterans in the District of Columbia.
 His four years as an advocate were focused on getting veterans back to work, as a meaningful way to outflank Post Traumatic Stress Disorder.

 In 2013, Sgt.
 McCoy started Warrior Employment Project, a non-profit designed to connect veteran families-in-need with CEO’s and CIO’s leading to the veterans’ employment, as well as working with these families to solve immediate financial problems impeding their progress.

-He has since ceased running that non-profit initiative and now spends his time writing and speaking about what it takes to overcome the challenges that life inevitably sends our way.
+He has since ceased running that non-profit initiative and now spends his time training horses and writing and speaking about what it takes to overcome the challenges that life inevitably sends our way.
 When he is not working, you can find Sgt.
-McCoy climbing mountains to reach the best hunting and fishing in America’s backcountry, leading and teaching others to hunt and to fish, training horses, or competing in endurance races.
+McCoy climbing mountains to reach the best hunting and fishing in America’s backcountry, leading and teaching others to hunt and fish, or competing in endurance races.

 If you want to know more about his incredible journey, his book The Glass Factory is available for purchase here: The Glass Factory